-The MHOP program will work as such: Upon notification of a target client's arrest, Sulzbacher staff (Psychiatric ARNP or other mental health professional) will attend the first court hearing with the client, advocate with the judge for MHOP enrollment, and enroll willing clients into the program.
+The MHOP program works as follows: Upon notification of a target client's arrest, Sulzbacher staff (Psychiatric ARNP or other mental health professional) will attend the first court hearing with the client, advocate with the judge for MHOP enrollment, and enroll willing clients into the program.

 Program enrollees will be on supervision throughout the time they are in the program.
-MHOP enrollees will be immediately connected to Mental Health Services through our Federally Qualified Healthcare Center directly across the street from the jail where they will be provided with all medications necessary through our FQHC (not charged to this budget but matched through Sulzbacher budget) and if needed will be housed in a hotel/motel.
-Within two weeks of program enrollment, enrollees will be placed into Permanent Supportive Housing (1 bedroom apartment), either through one of Sulzbacher's three Permanent Supportive or Rapid Rehousing Housing Programs or with Duval County Housing Authority vouchers.
-It is anticipated that the program will have the capacity to serve up to 40 unduplicated clients annually-dependent on how many people need housing.
-Depending on the type of housing vouchers used, the program will have a duration ranging from 12 month to permanent (no time limit) for housing.
-The services will last from 9 months to 1 year depending on need as well as recruitment and hiring time.
-According to JSO for January-September (YTD) 2020; 658 of the people arrested have had mental health flags and of those 242 were homeless.
-This represents 37% of this population.
+MHOP enrollees will be immediately connected to mental health services through our Federally Qualified Healthcare Center located across the street from the jail.
+Clients will be provided with all medications necessary through our FQHC (not charged to this budget but matched through Sulzbacher budget) and if needed will be housed in a hotel/motel.
+Within two weeks of program enrollment, enrollees will be pl aced into Permanent Supportive Housing (1 bedroom apartment), either through one of Sulzbacher's three Permanent Supportive or Rapid Rehousing Housing Programs or with Duval County Housing Authority vouchers.
+The program should be able to serve up to 40 unduplicated clients annually dependent on how many people need housing.
+Housing benefits will be offered from 12 months to permanent (depending on the type of housing vouchers used).
+The services will last from 9 months to 1 year, depending on need, as well as recruitment and hiring time.
+According to JSO, from January to September (YTD) 2020, 658 people arrested had mental health flags, including 242 homeless, which represents 37% of the population.
 The number that are homeless has increased over 300% from 2019 where only 10% of the mental health flags were identified as homeless.